rjales13/mern-app/README.md

 PS: Both it will install all the necessaries packages

 - on the backend folder run the command: npm run dev
-- on the backend folder run the command: npm run start
+- on the frontend folder run the command: npm run start

 ## NOTES
 This app is based on REACT FUNCTIONS and also is using REDUX.
 Be aware to have installed MONGODB on your local machine!